VickyDev810/Cloudify-Tunnel-Manager/README.md

 ## 📋 Prerequisites

-Before installing Cloudify, ensure you have these setup or you can just install and run a temporary tunnel using [Quick Tunnel](#quick-tunnel-no-setup-required) :
+You can just install and run a temporary tunnel using [Quick Tunnel](#quick-tunnel-no-setup-required) for full functionalities these are the requirements:

 1. **Domain** - A domain name for your tunnels
 2. **Cloudflare Account** - With your domain added for full functionality